illinois-cs241/illinois-cs241.github.io/_slides/lockpicking_lab.md

 * `layout src` gives you a text-based GUI
 * `break <file:line|function> [if condition]`: You can make powerful breakpoints by giving a line, but only under certain circumstances.
-* `watch (type *)0xADDRESS`: Watches an address for a read or write and tells you when it has changed -- useful for when you don't know where the bug is.
+* `watch (type *)0xADDRESS`: Watches an address for a read or write and tells you when it has changed -- useful for locating bugs.
 * `backtrace`, `bt` to see what functions you are in
 * `up`, `down` goes up and down a stack frame